wkumari/draft-vandergaast-edns-client-subnet/README.md

    LENGTH fields, as detailed below.
 Note that the additional and authority sections from a DNS response message are specifically excluded here.
 Any information cached from these sections MUST NOT be tied to a network.
-This means that ECS option cannot be used to tell some clients that a name exists and others that the name does not exist (NXDOMAIN).

    If another query is received matching the name and type of an entry in the cache, the resolver will check whether the FAMILY and ADDRESS